venkateshwaracholan/blackhole-pseudocode/blackhole-pseudocode/src/system_design/SystemDesignTems.md

 System Design Terms:

+functional requirements - define system behaviour or ser of operations, APIs Non functioanal requirements - define system qualities like scalability, perfomance, availability, consistency, durability, maintainability, security, testability, hardware cost etc

 Authentication - verifies the identity of a user or service.
 Authorization  - determines their access rights. basically permissions they have.
 VIP - virtual IP, symbolic hostname, dns entries
-Load Balancer LB - routes requests across number of servers Front end web service - initial processing of requests like validation, authernication etc TLS - protocal that aims to provide privacy and data integrity, decrypts requests and pass unencrypted request to downstream.
+Load Balancer LB - routes requests across number of servers Front end web service - initial processing of requests like validation, authernication etc TLS - protocal that aims to provide privacy and data integrity, decrypts requests and pass unencrypted request to downstream and also encrypt responses while sending themback.
        TLS on LB is expensive.
 Termination usually handled by sep proxy that runs as a process on frontend hosts.
 Server side encryption - encrypts messages, stored in encrypte form and frontend service decrypts messages when sending to consumer caching  - cache ifo like queue metadata,auth user data, most actively used queues to avoid db call